jeinselen/VF-BlenderAutosaveRender/README.md

 - It will be enabled by default in the Render Output panel, where you can customise the automatic file output settings

 _**Warning:**_ version 2 of this add-on changes the capitalisation of the file, and will fail to install or run correctly if prior versions are not fully cleared from the system before upgrading.
 Restarting Blender may be necessary between uninstalling an older version and installing this update.

+_**Warning:**_ Blender does not trigger pre-render and post-render events when using `Viewport Render Image`, `Viewport Render Keyframes`, and `Viewport Render Animation`, which means this plugin is never informed that a render is happening.
+Unfortunately Blender uses the same output directory for both saving viewport images and actual rendering; output files will still be saved from the viewport, but the unresolved variable names will be used instead of the expected dynamic content.
+[Please see this issue report for more details and potential workarounds for play blast style rendering.](https://github.com/jeinselenVF/VF-BlenderAutosaveRender/issues/7)

 ![screenshot of Blender's Render Output user interface with the add-on installed](images/screenshot0-main.png)